Skip to:

 - Nuts

-Leafy greens like kale, spinach and cabbage are full of vitamins and minerals while being low in calories.
-They also contain folic acid and calcium, making leafy greens a whole-body health choice.
+Leafy greens like kale, spinach, and cabbage are packed with vitamins and minerals while being low in calories.
+They also contain folic acid and calcium, making leafy greens an excellent choice for comprehensive whole-body and oral health.

 * Sensitive areas refers to open dentinal tubules.
 Based on In vitro Study, 2019.